NeodarZ/resume-pycli/README.md

 * Export your resume to PDF
 * Customize the theme of your HTML and PDF exports
 * Run a local HTTP server to preview the HTML export
-* Create an inital `resume.json` with placeholder values to get started

 ## Installation